The $97K Turnaround: Restart Growth in 90 Days for Stuck $70K–$80K Operators

 Why systematic mapping worked:

-Avoided wasted effort.
-Previous 180 hours spent on lead generation (scored only 13 points).
-New approach: 22 hours mapping, then 56 hours fixing actual constraints = 78 hours total for $24K monthly gain.
+New approach: 22 hours mapping, then 56 hours fixing real constraints, for 78 hours total and a $24K monthly gain.

 ROI comparison: